-(f) For affected wood heaters subject to the particulate matter emission standards, particulate matter emission concentrations must be measured with ASTM E2515-11 (IBR, see § 60.17) with the following exceptions, eliminate section 9.6.5.1 of ASTM E2515-11 and perform the post-test leak checks as described in paragraph (f)(1) of this section.
-Additionally, if a component change of either sampling train is needed during sampling, then perform the leak check specified in paragraph (f)(2 of this section).
-Four-inch filters and Teflon membrane filters or Tefloncoated glass fiber filters may be used in ASTM E2515-11.
-For all tests conducted using ASTM 2515-11, with the exceptions described in paragraphs (f)(1) and (2) of this section, the manufacturer and approved test laboratory must also measure the first hour of particulate matter emissions for each test run by sampling with a third, identical and independent sampling train operated concurrently with the first hour of PM paired train compliance testing.
+(f) For affected wood heaters subject to the particulate matter emission standards, particulate matter emission concentrations must be measured with ASTM E2515-11 (IBR, see § 60.17) with the following exceptions, eliminate section 9.6.5.1 of ASTM E2515-11 and perform the post-test leak checks as described in § 60.5476(f)(1).
+Additionally, if a component change of either sampling train is needed during sampling, then perform the leak check specified in §

+60.5476(f)(2).
+Four-inch filters and Teflon membrane filters or Teflon-coated glass fiber filters may be used in ASTM E2515-11.
+For all tests conducted using ASTM 2515-11, with the exceptions described in § 60.5476(f)(1) and (f)(2), the manufacturer and approved test laboratory must also measure the first hour of particulate matter emissions for each test run by sampling with a third, identical and independent sampling train operated concurrently with the first hour of PM paired train compliance testing.
 The manufacturer and approved test laboratory must report the test results for this third train separately as the first hour emissions.

 - (1) Post-Test Leak Check: A leak check of each sampling train is mandatory at the conclusion of each sampling run before sample recovery.
 The leak check must be performed in accordance with the procedures of ASTM E2515-11, section 9.6.4.1 (IBR, see § 60.17), except that it must be conducted at a vacuum equal to or greater than the maximum value reached during the sampling run.
-If the leakage rate is found to be no greater than 0.0003 m/min (0.01 cfm) or 4% of the average sampling rate (whichever is less), the leak check results are acceptable.
-If a higher leakage rate is obtained, the sampling run is invalid. - 2) Leak Checks During Sample Run: If, during a sampling run, a component (e.g., filter assembly) change becomes necessary, a leak check must be conducted immediately before the change is made.
+If the leakage rate is found to be no greater than 0.0003 m3/min (0.01 cfm) or 4% of the average sampling rate (whichever is less), the leak check results are acceptable.
+If a higher leakage rate is obtained, the sampling run is invalid. - (2) Leak Checks During Sample Run: If, during a sampling run, a component (e.g., filter assembly) change becomes necessary, a leak check must be conducted immediately before the change is made.
+Record the sample volume before and after the leak test.
+The sample volume collected during any leak checks must not be included in the total sample volume for the test run.
 The leak check must be done according to the procedure outlined in ASTM E2515-11, section 9.6.4.1 (IBR, see § 60.17), except that it must be done at a vacuum equal to or greater than the maximum value recorded up to that point in the sampling run.
-If the leakage rate is found to be no greater than 0.0003 m/ min (0.01 cfm) or 4% of the average sampling rate (whichever is less), the leak check results are acceptable.
+If the leakage rate is found to be no greater than 0.0003 m3/min (0.01 cfm) or 4% of the average sampling rate

+(whichever is less), the leak check results are acceptable.
 If a higher leakage rate is obtained, the sampling run is invalid.

-Note 1 to paragraph (f)(2): Immediately after component changes, leak checks are optional but highly recommended.
-If such leak checks are done, the procedure in paragraph (f)(1) of this section should be used.
+NOTE 1 to paragraph (f): Immediately after component changes, leak checks are optional but highly recommended.
+If such leak checks are done, the procedure in § 60.5476(f)(1) should be used.

-$\blacksquare$ 10.
-Amend § 60.5483 by revising paragraph (b) to read as follows:
+9. Amend § 60.5483 by revising paragraph (b) to read as follows: